rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Alice: "No, it only grows, it has not changed its mind in 100+ years"

 This is almost an exact copy of a conversation I had with some of my coworkers.
 Formal reasoning is a foreign concept to many programmers.
 The immutability analogy I have used before works well here: mathematics is immutable while empirical sciences mutate in-place.
+Bob's argument is partially valid as there is a lot of engineering going into coding and that is likely to keep changing[^eng].
+Can you think about code examples that aged very well?

+[^eng]: E.g. consider various improvements that can be made to my `partitionSecondEithers` TODO.

 _side_note_start
 We consider PLs that reach a certain threshold of usage as immortal.
 A PL could be immortal but the ideas that went into its design may have died a long time ago.
-For that reason alone, it is a good idea to try to broaden the amount of formalism.
+Empirical needs an ability to mutate to improve.
+PLs are an example where due to backward compatibility requirements changes are very hard to do and are typically not done.
 Another example where immutability of formal thought is very, very useful is P2P (e.g. distributed blockchains).
 If distributing a code change is expensive or impossible, then the formal is needed.
 Inadequate amount of formal in these areas is simply unpragmatic and costly.
-IMO, "code that ages well" is a topic that should be discussed more.
+IMO, "code that ages well" is an important topic.
 _side_note_end

 These conversation examples were not intended to be exhaustive.